Legal

 • For each Check-In timer you arm: the scheduled expiry, your optional note, and the last latitude/longitude you shared to that timer.

-• For each Live Share link you generate: the cancel token, the recipient channel (email/SMS), and the expiry.
+• For each Live Share link you generate: the cancel token, the recipient channel (email/SMS), the expiry, and — while the link is active — the most recent latitude/longitude your device broadcasts to it.
+That location is cleared when the link is revoked or expires.

 • For each Web Push subscription you opt into: the browser-issued endpoint URL and the two public crypto keys (used to encrypt notifications).
 Push subscriptions never carry personal content.